lisp-mirror/heroku-buildpack-common-lisp/README.md

 ### a Heroku account

-You can [sign up for Heroku](https://signup.heroku.com/) free of charge; once you've done that, you can proceed to install and configure the development tools.
+You can [sign up for Heroku](https://signup.heroku.com/) free of charge.

 ### the Heroku CLI